alexenge/.dockerfiles/README.md

 ![GitHub](https://img.shields.io/github/license/alexenge/docker_images)

-Docker images as the basis for project-specific containers.
-Images are ready to be used with the [Binder](https://mybinder.readthedocs.io/en/latest/introduction.html) cloud service.
+Docker images as the basis for project-specific containers, ready to be used with the [Binder](https://mybinder.readthedocs.io/en/latest/introduction.html) cloud service

 ## R-based images